Nicaraguan cigars: strength, richness and character

 Ometepe – a prime example of volcanic terrain

-Tobacco is certainly grown there, but production remains limited and is therefore relatively little used.
+Ometepe Island, situated in the heart of Lake Nicaragua, is formed by two volcanoes: Concepción and Maderas.
+This spectacular landscape perfectly illustrates the richness of the country’s volcanic soils.
+Tobacco is certainly grown there, but production remains marginal and is therefore relatively little used.
 However, the Plasencia Alma del Fuego Robusto is worth noting, as it incorporates a significant proportion of tobacco from this small island, giving the cigar a unique minerality.

 And what about the "East" coast in all this?